kaffein/ng-darrrt-codelab/docs/step-3.md

 ## Step 3: Add a button and controller

 In this step you add a button and a controller that coordinates the button, label, and badge.
-The Dart code for the controller goes into libraries in a new `lib` directory.
+You also start splitting your code into multiple libraries.
+Implementing multiple libraries is optional, but it's a good way to modularize your app.

 _**Keywords**: controller, module, click event, defining a library_